neroniaky/angular-token/README.md

 - `validateTokenPath?: string` - Sets path for token validation
 - `registerAccountPath?: string` - Sets path for account registration
 - `deleteAccountPath?: string` - Sets path for account deletion
-- `emailRegistrationPath?: string` - Sets the path user are redirected to after email confirmation for registration
+- `registerAccountCallback?: string` - Sets the path user are redirected to after email confirmation for registration
 - `updatePasswordPath?: string` - Sets path for password update
 - `resetPasswordPath?: string` - Sets path for password reset
-- `emailPasswordPath?: string` - Sets the path user are redirected to after email confirmation for password reset
+- `resetPasswordCallback?: string` - Sets the path user are redirected to after email confirmation for password reset
 - `userTypes?: UserTypes[]` - Allows the configuration of multiple user types

 Further information on paths/routes can be found at